-An employee who is a "person with a disability" is entitled to an administrative leave of absence for the purpose of attending a training program to acquaint the employee with an assistance dog to be used by the employee.
-This leave of absence is not to exceed 10 working days in the fiscal year.
+An employee who is a "person with a disability" is entitled to paid leave for the purpose of attending a training program to acquaint the employee with an assistance dog to be used by the employee.
+This leave is not to exceed 10 working days in each fiscal year.
 "Person with a disability" includes a person who has a mental or physical disability, an intellectual or developmental disability, a hearing impairment, deafness, speech impairment, visual impairment, post-traumatic stress disorder or any health impairment that requires special ambulatory devices or services.

 6. Bone Marrow, Organ and Blood Donors

-An employee is eligible for up to 5 working days of paid administrative leave per fiscal year to serve as a bone marrow donor, up to 30 working days of paid administrative leave in a fiscal year to serve as an organ donor, and up to 4 blood donation times per year with pay, with documentation.
+An employee is eligible for up to 5 working days of paid leave each fiscal year to serve as a bone marrow donor; up to 30 working days of paid leave in each fiscal year to serve as an organ donor; and up to 4 blood donation times each fiscal year with pay, with documentation.

 7. Meritorious Performance

-Department chairs or administrative equivalents may grant administrative leave to employees as a reward for meritorious performance as documented by employee performance appraisals,up to a maximum of 32 hours in any fiscal year.
-Employees who have completed six months of continuous employment are eligible for an award of administrative leave for meritorious performance.
-Employees who are awarded administrative leave for meritorious performance must use this leave within a calendar year of the award date.
-If an employee terminates employment before using some or all of the administrative leave awarded, the employee is not eligible to be paid in lieu of receiving the leave.
+Department chairs or administrative equivalents may grant paid leave to employees as a reward for meritorious performance as documented by employee performance appraisals, up to a maximum of 32 hours in any fiscal year.
+Employees who have completed six months of continuous employment are eligible for an award of leave for meritorious performance.
+Employees who are awarded leave for meritorious performance must use this leave within a calendar year of the award date.
+If an employee terminates employment before using some or all of the leave awarded, the employee is not eligible to be paid in lieu of receiving the leave.